-Although Brittany Dogs have a physical resemblance to spaniels, the Brittany actually has more of the working characteristics of a pointer or setter, and the American Kennel Club dropped the word “spaniel” from this pointing breed’s name in 1982.
-Brittany Dogs earned their name because they were developed in the Brittany province of France between the 17th and 19th centuries; they were officially recognized as a breed in 1907.
+Although Brittanys resemble spaniels, the dog actually has more of the working characteristics of a pointer or setter.
+Therefore, the American Kennel Club dropped the word “spaniel” from this pointing breed’s name in 1982.
+Brittany dogs earned their name because they were developed in the Brittany province of France between the 17th and 19th centuries.
+They were officially recognized as a breed in 1907.

 A pointing breed that was designed to become a versatile gundog, the Brittany was adept at both pointing and retrieving, which made these dogs well-suited to working in an array of country environments.
-Though few records were kept on this breed, it’s believed that the dogs that probably contributed to the Brittany’s development were the English Setter, Welsh Springer Spaniel, and possibly some other French spaniel breeds.
+Though few records were kept on this breed, it’s believed that the dogs that contributed to the Brittany’s development were the English setter, Welsh springer spaniel, and possibly some other French spaniel breeds.

-The Brittany’s skills as a bird dog soon made this dog very in-demand with hunters in other countries.
-The Brittany Dog came to the United States in 1931, and since then they have also become popular family dogs because of their medium size and affectionate, friendly personality.
+The Brittany’s skills as a bird dog soon made the breed in demand by hunters in other countries.
+The Brittany dog came to the United States in 1931 and, since then, they have also become popular family dogs because of their accommodating size and affectionate, friendly personality.

 Brittany Dog Care

-Some Brittany Dogs may be timid and submissive—and they have a tendency to whine—so early socialization will help them develop a more confident, easygoing temperament.
-Adolescents can be particularly submissive, so they may urinate when becoming over-excited or intimidated, such as when an adult is standing over them or reaching over to pet them; this issue can also be corrected with time and training.
+Some Brittany dogs may be timid, submissive, and have a tendency to whine, so early socialization will help them develop a confident, easygoing temperament.
+Adolescents can be particularly prone to submissive urination, so they may have an accident when becoming over-excited or intimidated, such as when an adult is standing over them or reaching over to pet them.
+This issue can also be corrected with time and training.

 Common Health Problems